laiduy98/cose-19/report/report.md

 - In other case, mark the language as unknown.

+![Language percentage in the dataset](assets/images/lang.png)

 This is the final result when we randomly pick 10000 papers.
 It is obviously that the most out of dataset is written in English.

-![Language percentage in the dataset](assets/images/lang.png)

-# Preprocessing
+# Data preprocessing

 The second part of this project is data preprocessing.
 It's important to mention, that at this step, we are using not only the metadata dataset, but also we are working with full collection of articles.

-- Transfering the JSON to CSV format
+- Filter necessary information from metadata and body_text in JSON files.
 - Dropping non-english papers
 - Cleaning the data
    - Removing special characters